Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: System Model

 Here, $\beta_{i}(t)$ represents the knowledge-matching degree between MU $i$ and its communication counterpart at slot $t$, which is an i.i.d. random Gaussian variable ranging from $0$ to $1$~\cite{10261329}, having mean $\tau_i$.
-In more detail, the rationale behind introducing $\beta_{i}(t)$ is that for any MU in the knowledge-mismatching state, only a proportion of all its messages transformed from $\Re_{ij}(\cdot)$ in each slot can be interpreted effectively, and this proportion is equivalent to its knowledge-matching degree.
-Together with the fact that the generation of source information is generally modeled as a stochastic process~\cite{liu2022indirect}, therefore, $\beta_{i}(t)$ is deemed as a random variable.
+To provide more details here, each message is first assumed to be associated with a specific SemCom service type based on Footnote~\ref{ft1}.
+Then, compared with the perfectly knowledge-matching case, only the messages related to the overlapped services can be effectively encoded/decoded in the knowledge-mismatching state in each slot, and $\beta_{i}(t)$ is the overlap proportion.
+Combined with the fact that the generation of source messages is generally a stochastic process~\cite{liu2022indirect}, therefore, $\beta_{i}(t)$ is deemed as a random variable.
+In addition, other factors like channel encoding scheme that may affect the message-rate measurement are assumed to be identical between different SemCom-enabled MUs for simplicity.

-Likewise, for each MU that selects the BitCom mode for UA, we assume that there is an average B2M transformation ratio,\footnote{This assumption is justified since the source-and-channel coding of BitCom for source information typically follows prescribed codebooks, and the variable length coding is adopted~\cite{merkle1978secure,xia2023generative}.
-Hence, based on each link's known channel state information, the proportion of messages that can be effectively decoded from a certain amount of transmitted bits can be averaged.} in order to measure the network performance with a message-related metric unified with SemCom.
-Denoting the B2M transformation coefficient of the BitCom-based link between MU $i$ and BS $j$ as $\rho_{ij}$, the instantaneous achievable message rate of this link in slot $t$ is given by
+Likewise, for the BitCom link between MU $i$ and BS $j$, considering it has an average B2M transformation ratio,\footnote{This assumption is justified since the source-and-channel coding of BitCom for source information typically follows prescribed codebooks, and the variable length coding is adopted~\cite{merkle1978secure,xia2023generative}.
+Hence, based on each link's known channel state information, the proportion of messages that can be effectively decoded from a certain amount of transmitted bits can be averaged.} denoted by $\rho_{ij}$, to align with the semantic performance measurement of SemCom.
+In other words, we assume that each message in BitCom can be encoded into bits of fixed length on average~\cite{gao2024importance}, i.e., the reciprocal of $\rho_{ij}$, and thus its instantaneous achievable message rate in slot $t$ is given by

 As such, if taking into account both SemCom (i.e., $y_{ij}=1$) and BitCom (i.e., $y_{ij}=0$) cases, we obtain the time-averaged message rate of each link as